michelemarri/media-toolkit/docs/DOCUMENTATION.md

 - PHP 8.2 or higher
 - WordPress 6.0 or higher
-- Amazon S3 bucket with appropriate permissions
+- Cloud storage account (AWS S3, Cloudflare R2, DigitalOcean Spaces, Backblaze B2, or Wasabi)
-- AWS IAM credentials with S3 access
+- API credentials for your chosen provider
 - GD Library or ImageMagick for image optimization
 - Composer (for dependency management)